-Add some farmhouse charm with this inexpensive, inspirational DIY sign.
+Learn how to add some farmhouse charm to your home with this inexpensive, inspirational DIY sign.

 Do you ever have a picture in your mind of how something will turn out?
 How do you respond when it doesn’t turn out quite the way you pictured it?

 Do you just start over?
 Let it go and keep moving ahead?
-Do you ever feel a little disappointed?
-Maybe even a little frustrated?
+Do you ever feel a little disappointed, or maybe even a little frustrated?

-I was part way through completing the lettering and I had to walk away.
+I was part way through completing the lettering it wasn’t coming out the way I had pictured it in my mind.
 I had been rushing.
 I was working outside, on my porch and it was getting dark outside.
 As a result, I was having some difficulty seeing where I had to trace the lettering.
-When I looked at the lettering, I saw all of the mistakes and imperfections.
+When I paused and looked at the lettering, I saw all of the mistakes and imperfections.
 The M was off, the curve of the R wasn’t right.
 Should I just paint over and start again?
-Should I throw it away and forget it?
 Instead, I let it dry, and decided to look at it with a fresh set of eyes the next day.

 Do you know what I saw the next day?
-Something beautiful.
+I saw something beautiful.

-When I browse Pinterest, Instagram, or the variety of beautiful blogs that I follow, I am inspired, but sometimes, I let myself get caught up in comparisons too.
+When I browse Pinterest, Instagram, or the variety of beautiful blogs that I follow, I am inspired, but sometimes, I let myself get caught up in comparisons.

-After all, doesn’t everyone balance a perfect family, a successful career, make homemade meals every evening, and have a home that is magazine worthy?
+After all, doesn’t everyone balance family, a successful career, make homemade meals every evening, and have a home that is magazine worthy?